 Me: Oh, come on, you can do better than that.

 Me: It’s Janet Ellis.
-And if it’s any consolation, I used to have a schoolboy crush on her as well.
+And if it’s any consolation, I had a schoolboy crush on Janet as well.

-Meanwhile, the Doctor is tinkering with his TARDIS and Romana isn’t impressed.
+Meanwhile, the Doctor is tinkering with his TARDIS and Romana is less than impressed with the results.

 Sue: Is she going fox hunting?

-Me: I think it’s more likely that Romana would sabotage a fox hunt.
+Me: I think it’s more likely Romana would sabotage a fox hunt.

-Sue: If you ask me, Lalla suits that outfit a bit too much.
-She looks like she might have been on one or two fox hunts in her time.
+Sue: Lalla suits that outfit a bit too much, if you ask me.
+She looks like she might have been on a few fox hunts in her time.

 Sue: I knew it!
-They are probably her own clothes!
+They’re probably her own clothes.

-The Doctor’s tinkering results in a small explosion and K9 winds up with his head facing the wrong way.
-But when the Doctor starts blowing into K9′s nozzle, effectively giving the robot dog CPR, I can’t help myself.
+The Doctor’s tinkering results in a small explosion and K9 ends up with his head facing the wrong way.
+So the Doctor blows into K9’s nozzle, effectively giving the dog CPR.